 The VPN service I use and recommend is a provider called IPVanish.
 IPVanish VPN is also used by millions of cord-cutters around the world.

-What’s the main difference between a Smart DNS and a VPN?
+What’s the Main Difference Between a Smart DNS vs VPN?

 Unlike a Smart DNS, a VPN provides encrypted connections and changes the IP address of the device in use.

-Which is a better to use - Smart DNS or VPN?
+Which is Better to Use – Smart DNS or VPN?